rahulsamanta/sit725-2021-t2-portfolio/README.md

-# sit725-2021-t2-prac9
+# sit725-2021-t2-portfolio
-Tasks related to SIT725 Practicals
+The highlight of this portfolio project is a socket-based chatroom app which can be used for both public and private conversations.
+The user has the ability to enter a chatroom name to start the chat.
+They can then share the chatroom name with a buddy for them to join as well.

+For single user testing in local machine, open the same link i.e. `http://127.0.0.1:5000/` in two different browsers.

 Update: Added Dockerfile

 This boilerplate is sourced from [Alessio Bonti's boilerplate of a NodeJS project](https://github.com/alexbonti/deakin-crowds).

-It comprises of jQuery for advanced manipulations Materialize for the UI interface
+It comprises of jQuery for advanced manipulations Materialize CSS for the UI interface
 Socket IO for real time comunications

+Drop the .env file given during submission in the project root directory.

+Open a terminal in root directory and run

+    npm i

-After installing, run the server using
+After installing the dependencies, run the server using

     npm start

-If instead, you get something like the following, someone is already using the default port of 5000:
+If instead, you get something like the following, someone is already using the default port of 5000, change it to some other value like 8080 in the `.env` file:

     Server running at http://127.0.0.1:5000/